-If a user clicks on a result in the local pack (not on “Website”) they are taken to that company’s Google My Business listing.
+If a user clicks on a result in the local pack (not on “Website”) they are taken to that company’s Google Business Profile listing.

-If a user types in a brand name, they are also likely to see that company’s Google My Business listing on the right-hand side of the search results page.
+If a user types in a brand name, they are also likely to see that company’s Google Business Profile listing on the right-hand side of the search results page.

 Claim (or Create) Your Profile

 Google your business name.
 Do you see your business appear on a right-hand panel?
 If so, look for an “own this business?” prompt.
-If you don’t see it, this means someone has claimed it —perhaps someone in your office or old web provider.
+If you don’t see it, this means someone has claimed it—perhaps someone in your office or an old web provider.
 Ask around to see if someone has claimed it.